 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the ML executable programs.
-The latest MS Windows mailing list programs (32-bit code) are the same as the DOS mailing list programs (16-bit code) for compatibility.
-For contact name data archiving historical reporting, the same ML executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old contact name data and programs to a separate hard disk drive in order to view or print mailing list reports.
+The latest Windows 10 mailing list programs (32-bit code) are the same as the DOS mailing list programs (16-bit code) for compatibility.
+For contact name data archiving historical reporting, the same ML executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old contact name data and application programs to a separate hard disk drive to view or print mailing list reports.

 Legler Systems Company, developer of the online Mailing List software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site MLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any MLS software questions or problems.